16-07A: Summary Of Essay Seven -- Engels's 'First Law': Never Mind The Quality Just Repeat the Mantra

 As far as the other hardly perennial -- balding heads -- is concerned, it isn't easy to see how this illustrates the first 'Law', either.
 That is because it is difficult to believe that someone with, say, n hairs on his or her head is hirsute, when the same person with n-1 hairs is objectively bald -- even if at some point or other (and not necessarily the same point in each case) we all might subjectively change the words we use to depict one or both.

 Now, if it could be shown that those with precisely n-1 hairs on their heads are always objectively bald, and that this is an essential defining quality of baldness, or of bald people (in the Aristotelian/Hegelian sense just mentioned), so that a change from n to n-1 hairs always results in baldness, and which rule is true for all hirsute human beings, then the first 'Law' might have some life left in it in just this one instance.
 It could then be called a dialectical 'Law' that applies only to rapidly or slowly balding parts of nature, but nothing else.
-[Which is longhand for saying that is cannot be a law.]
+[Which is longhand for saying that is can't therefore be a law.]

 Nevertheless, even this won't work.
 With respect to baldness, human anatomists (or even hairdressers) have yet to define hair loss in such Aristotelian terms.
-Hence, and unfortunately for DM-fans, these professions have so far failed to categorise all follically-challenged individuals this precisely, declaring that anyone with n-1 hairs is essentially bald, whereas anyone with n hairs is still essentially non-coot.
+Hence, and unfortunately for DM-fans, these professions have so far failed to categorise all follically-challenged individuals this precisely, declaring that anyone with n-1 hairs is essentially bald, whereas someone with n hairs is still essentially non-coot.
 Until they do, there are no Aristotelian/Hegelian qualities (definitive of bald human beings) for dialecticians to latch onto.
 So, in this case, it is impossible to see how an 'objective' example of this dialectical 'Law' could apply --, merely a 'subjective' impression, and one that has to rely on a quirky application of an already vague Aristotelian/Hegelian 'definition' of "quality".

 So it seems that if a change in quality occurs, it takes place not in the person going bald, but in the one describing him/her/it as bald.
 In that case, with respect to human balding, change in the quantity of hair on one person's head will merely change the quality of someone else's opinion of him/her -- and even that occurs subjectively.